 birdloft – Tacoma

 Jeff Libby and Adrienne Wicks met in 2009 at the University of Washington, where both were pursuing master’s degrees in architecture.
 Though the two, who are now married, aspired to work for large architecture firms, they found the class they most enjoyed was furniture building, taught by a curmudgeonly older professor who smoked Camel straights.

 “That was one of our favorite studios even though it was furniture and not buildings, so it was a bit of foreshadowing; we just didn’t know it at the time,” Libby said, his voice echoing around the almost-finished building that soon would replace the couple’s basement and garage as the new workshop and showroom for their reclaimed furniture business, birdloft.

-Eight years ago, the economy still was recovering from a recession when Libby and Wicks applied for internships but found the job market impassable.
+Nine years ago, the economy still was recovering from a recession when Libby and Wicks applied for internships but found the job market impassable.
 Many seasoned architects had been laid off to cut costs; new graduates couldn’t gain a foothold in the industry.
 Instead, the couple elected to do some home-design build jobs to pay the rent.